 Create an input component that combines React Hook Form with MUI, react-number-format

-Posted on: April 23, 2022
+Posted on: 4/23/2022

 Introduction

-I tried to create an input component that can be used universally by combining React Hook Form (v7), which has become a standard in the recent React form libraries, and various input components of MUI (v5), which is also commonly used in React projects.
+I tried to create an input component that can be used universally by combining React Hook Form, which has become a standard in the recent React form libraries, and various input components of MUI, which is also commonly used in React projects.
 In the text input, it is always necessary to separate pure text (string type) input from numeric (number type) input, so based on the MUI TextField, I prepared two input components, MuiTextField and MuiNumericField, to distinguish between them.
 Also, since there are many situations where you want to format and display input values in numeric input parts, I also incorporated react-number-format into MuiNumericField so that you can format the input values.

-Dependent version at the time of writing (last updated on Dec.
-17, 2022)
+Dependent version at the time of writing (last updated on Nov.
+03, 2024)

 • React v18.2.0

-• MUI v5.8.4
+• MUI v6.1.6

-• React Hook Form v7.30.0
+• React Hook Form v7.53.1

-• react-number-format v5.1.2
+• react-number-format v5.4.2

 I'll post the final demo first.
 (Sorry for the Japanese sample.)